 This was easily the strongest field assembled in the nine-year history of the IAAF World Half Marathon Championships, which were first staged in 1992, also in Britain.

-The quality of the field was soon evident, as a tight group of more than 30 men cruised through the five-kilometre point in 14min 27sec, with Gebrselassie already prominent.
+The quality of the field was soon evident, as a tight group of more than 30 men cruised through the five-kilometre point in 14:27, with Gebrselassie already prominent.

 It was soon after the first of the two laps was completed, with the pace picking up (as shown by the 28:51 10km split), that the lead group really began to break up, leaving a knot of just nine men in the chase for the medals - Yuda leading Ramaala, plus three Ethiopians, three Kenyans, and with Morocco’s Gharib Jaouad just hanging on.

-Gebrselassie moved to the front for the first time with 54min on the clock - much sooner than had been expected.
-Jifar, twice a bronze medallist in this championship, struggled to go with his teammate, as Yuda quickly conceded a gap of some 30 metres.
+Gebrselassie moved to the front for the first time with 54 minutes on the clock - much sooner than had been expected.
+Jifar, twice a bronze medallist in this championships, struggled to go with his teammate as Yuda quickly conceded a gap of some 30 metres.